 (viii) Gas Contingency Switching Costs will be treated as Balancing Operating Reserves for reliability in accordance with Operating Agreement, Schedule 1, section 3.2.3 and Tariff, Attachment K-Appendix, section 3.2.3.
 The Market Seller is considered to be following PJM dispatch during fuel type or fuel source switching, when following an Operating Instruction issued pursuant to this subsection and in accordance with the gas infrastructure contingency analysis provisions of the PJM Manuals.

-(ix) The following existing market settlement procedures will be adjusted or clarified as follows:
+(ix) Market Seller will be subject to the Capacity Performance Non-Performance Charge and any excuses thereto specified in Tariff, Attachment DD, section 10A.

-A. A Market Seller will be subject to the Capacity Performance Non-Performance Charge and any excuses thereto specified in Tariff, Attachment DD, section 10A.
+(x) The following existing market settlement procedures will be adjusted or clarified as follows:

-B. Lost opportunity cost for amount of output reduced from scheduled associated with switching will be treated in a similar manner as flexible resources as defined in 3.2.3 (f-1).
+A. Lost opportunity cost for amount of output reduced from scheduled associated with switching will be treated in a similar manner as flexible resources as defined in 3.2.3 (f-1).

-C. A Market Seller is exempt from Deviation charges beginning with the initiation of the Operating Instruction until it follows PJM dispatch in accordance with Tariff, Attachment K-Appendix, Section 3.2.3 (o) and the parallel provision of Operating Agreement, Schedule 1, section 3.2.3(o).
+B. A Market Seller is exempt from Deviation charges beginning with the initiation of the Operating Instruction until it follows PJM dispatch in accordance with Tariff, Attachment K-Appendix, Section 3.2.3 (o) and the parallel provision of Operating Agreement, Schedule 1, section 3.2.3(o).
 This period may extend multiple days if the Operating Instruction lasts multiple electric or gas days.

 Tariff, Attachment DD, section 10A(d)